PAYPAL ONLINE CARD PAYMENT SERVICES AGREEMENT

 This Agreement, the PayPal User Agreement, and any other applicable agreement(s) you have entered into with PayPal (collectively “PayPal Agreements”) shall apply to your use of the Services.
 If any inconsistency exists between the terms of the PayPal User Agreement and this Agreement, then, except for PayPal Checkout, the terms of this Agreement shall control in connection with your use of the Services.
 The terms of the PayPal User Agreement shall control for any inconsistency for PayPal Checkout.

 We may amend or otherwise revise this Agreement and any applicable policies from time to time.
 The revised version will be effective at the time we post it unless otherwise noted.
-If our changes reduce your rights or increase your responsibilities, we will post a notice on the Policy Updates page of our website and provide you with the same length of advance notice as set forth in the PayPal User Agreement.
+If our changes reduce your rights or increase your responsibilities, we will provide notice of such changes in accordance with the terms of the PayPal User Agreement.
 By continuing to use our Services after any changes to this Agreement, you agree to abide and be bound by those changes.
 If you do not agree with any changes to this Agreement, you may, as applicable, terminate your use of the Services before such changes become effective and/or close your account.

 1. Credit Report Authorization.